rust-lang/rust/text/0000-un-feature-gate-some-more-gates.md

 This feature has also proven to be quite useful over time.
 Many projects are now leveraging these feature gates which is a testament to their usefulness.

-Additionally, the implementation has also proven to be quite solid without very few reported internal compiler errors related to this feature.
+Additionally, the implementation has also proven to be quite solid with very few reported internal compiler errors related to this feature.

 # Detailed design